Monday, January 21, 2019¶

 Change notes should be able to refer to the documentation.

 At the code level we have a clear dependency lineage “atelier –> lino –> lino_xl –> lino_xxx –> lino_book” (where xxx are the different apps maintained by the Lino team).
-There is a graphic of this in Components of the Lino framework.
+There is a graphic of this in Repositories of the Lino framework.

 The pp command loops though our projects in a given order.
 This order is important.
 It is specified in the atelier config (see The config.py file).